-Q: I hate to admit it but I don’t even understand about domains, hosting, certificates, let alone IP addresses, registrar, and all the rest of the techy word-stuffs that go along with building a website.
+Question: I don’t understand tech speak, you know, about domains, hosting, certificates, let alone IP addresses, registrar, and all the rest of the techy word-stuffs that go along with building a website.
 Could you PLEASE explain, in plain English, what each of these things are so I can get a grasp on them?

-A: It’s quite understandable that you are clueless about these things, Tech-less!
+Answer: It’s quite understandable that you are clueless about these things, Tech-less!
 However, if you hire someone to build a website for you, there are certain questions you will need to understand enough to provide needed information.
-So let’s get to it:
+So let’s get to a bit of Tech Speak:

 Registrar: This is the service you purchased your domain name from, such as GoDaddy or Namecheap.